2Checkout/dotnet-examples/README.md

 # Create the Sale

-Create a new controller named Orders and add the following dependencies.
+Create a new controller named 'OrdersController' and add the following dependencies.

 ```
 using System;